Your SLC gear brand sells the same ski across three channels and stock is never right anywhere

 Exactly what you get

 A real-time inventory system that keeps one honest stock number across DTC, retail, and wholesale, with serial and warranty tracking, channel-level forecasting, and allocation rules for scarce gear.
-It syncs with your Shopify development storefront, your POS system, and your warehouse management system, and feeds your business intelligence dashboards so purchasing runs on data, not gut.
+It syncs with your Shopify development storefront, your POS system, and your warehouse management system, and feeds your business intelligence (BI) dashboards so purchasing runs on data, not gut.
 You get fewer oversells, less dead stock, and a buying process grounded in real sell-through instead of stale spreadsheets.

 How to choose a developer in Salt Lake City